FOCUS-Cadence Design Systems aims to cash in on new custom-chip era | Technology

 Microchip design software maker Cadence Design Systems Inc is betting on growth from automakers and other chip users strapped by global supply shortages who face mounting competition from rivals such as Tesla Inc and Apple Inc that design their own chips.
 Cadence and rivals Synopsys Inc and Siemens EDA are at the center of a microchip industry shift as cloud computing providers, software makers and others who traditionally have bought semiconductors from a few big companies now want to draw up their chips own in-house.

-Microchip design software maker Cadence Design Systems Inc is betting on growth from automakers and other chip users strapped by global supply shortages who face mounting competition from rivals such as Tesla Inc and Apple Inc that design their own chips.

-Cadence and rivals Synopsys Inc and Siemens EDA are at the center of a microchip industry shift as cloud computing providers, software makers and others who traditionally have bought semiconductors from a few big companies now want to draw up their chips own in-house.
-Tesla, Apple, and Alphabet Inc's Google are among the leaders of in-house design.
-Executives across industries have taken note of how custom chips help set products apart, said Anirudh Devgan, who became Cadence's chief executive last month and whose firm counts Tesla and Apple as key clients.
+Tesla, Apple and Alphabet Inc's Google are among the leaders of in-house design.
+Executives across industries have taken note of how custom chips help set products apart, said Anirudh Devgan, who became Cadence's chief executive last month.
+The company counts Tesla as a client and analysts say Apple is as well.
+Cadence shares fell 5% on Tuesday in a down market.

-Bottlenecks in the global semiconductor supply chain that have hobbled production at most major automakers for over a year also are forcing companies like Ford Motor Co and General Motors Co to rethink their approach to chip procurement.
+Bottlenecks in the global semiconductor supply chain that have hobbled production at most major automakers for over a year also are forcing companies like Ford Motor Co and General Motors Co to rethink their approach https://www.reuters.com/business/autos-transportation/gm-aims-tackle-chip-shortage-with-new-designs-made-north-america-2021-11-18 to chip procurement https://www.reuters.com/article/supply-chain-ford-motor-globalfoundries-idCNL1N2S904W.
 The industry is consolidating hundreds of small micro-controller chips that crept into cars piecemeal over decades into a smaller number of more powerful and costlier chips.

 In decades past, most of Cadence's customers were traditional semiconductor firms.
 But the newer breed of "systems" customers, which dream up full products in which chips play a central role, now account for about 40% of Cadence's revenue, said Jay Vleeschhouwer, head of software research for Griffin Securities.
 Cadence has branched out to offer those customers software that goes beyond chip design to helping fit their custom chip into a full product.
 Cadence has acquired apps for tasks like packaging finished chips to put onto circuit boards and making sure the chips will not overheat and melt in daily use.